tiagovbarreto/curso-nestjs/README.md

 3) Access the containers:

-a) To access the backend container run the command: docker-compose exec backend /bin/sh
+4) To access the backend container run the command: docker-compose exec backend /bin/sh

 - To start the application run the command: yarn start:dev

-b) To access the db container run the command: docker-compose exec db /bin/sh
+5) To access the db container run the command: docker-compose exec db /bin/sh

 - To access the database run the commands: